stevenwadeconsulting/java-fake-service/README.md

 TRAINING_VARIABLE=test java -jar build/java-fake-service-1.0.0-runner.jar
 ```

+There is also another environment variable to control what is displayed in the banner at the top of the page. `INSTANCE_NAME` will let you override the default value of `Java Fake Service`.

 ## `/hello`

 This endpoint will return `Hello <insert name here>` by default.
 If you want to override the name you can provide an `application.properties` file under `$PWD/config/application.properties` where `$PWD` is the location of the jar file.